FasterSpeeding/PTF/message_service/README.md

 # Getting started

+Note:
+  To use this you have to have already setup the `.env` in the top level directory of this project by replacing the placeholder values with values for your environment.

 To prepare an environment for this first create a Python 3.9 >= virtual environment using your choice of libraries then activate the environment and ensure pip is installed then run `python -m pip install -r requirements.txt` to install the necessary environments.

-Then create a `.env` file in the `rest_service` directory and populate it with the fields shown in `message_service/.env.example` while replacing the values with your environment's equivalent.

-Then to initiate a server service instance make sure you have the created virtual environment activated before running `python .\rest_service\main.py`.
+Then to initiate a server service instance make sure you have the created virtual environment activated before running `python .\message_service\main.py`.